200+ Adjectives Start with Y: Words That Start with the Letter Y

 Personality Traits That Start with Y

 Personality traits define how someone interacts with the world.
 A yonder-minded person may be dreamy, while a yes-minded person is open to new ideas.
-These “Y” words help describe different personalities in an interesting way.
+These kind words that start with y help describe different personalities in an interesting way.
 Here are some great options!

 1. Youthful